fab

 already installed in the 'flash' kernel (for jhub), or in the flash environment on maxwell.

-To activate the envoronment, simply run: module load flash flashenv
+To activate the environment, simply run: module load flash flashenv in your terminal.

 NOTE: If you use vscode to ssh into maxwell, you can select the flash python interpreter